hurbcom/challenge-bravo/README.md

 {
   "status": "fail",
   "data": {
-    "code": "code has a invalid type"
+    "from": "from currency not found"
   }
 }
 ```

 ##### Adicionar nova moeda suportada